ylsung/rsq/README.md

 ```

 **[Note]**
-* You can change the model from LLaMA to Mistral or Qwen inside the scripts.
+* You can change the model from LLaMAg to Mistral or Qwen inside the scripts.
 * You can change the scaling strategy in [`run_rsq.sh`](scripts/run_rsq.sh) and [`run_rsq_expand.sh`](scripts/run_rsq_expand.sh).
 * Update the actual checkpoint path in [`run_eval.sh`](scripts/run_eval.sh) and [`run_long_eval.sh`](scripts/run_long_eval.sh) while using them.